-They are the abstrakt thinkers and dwellers before the Lord that not only touch his heart, but progress right into his most deepest thoughts.
+They are the abstract thinkers and dwellers before the Lord that not only touch his heart but progress right into his deepest thoughts.

 The brain is not mentioned in the bible.
 At least not directly.
 The heart is mentioned hundreds of times, though.
-The heart symbolises the brain in that we do not feel the brain.
-We feel pain in the heart just like anger and fear, joy and love.
+The heart symbolizes the brain in that we do not feel the brain.
+We feel pain in the heart like anger, fear, joy, and love.
 It all happens in the brain and manifests in the heart.

-Those men and women, those monks do not only see the manifestations of God’s thoughts in His heart – which obviously is far from a manifestation in the natural realm, which takes place in the plane – but they reach behind it and see the thoughts of God.
+Those men and women, those monks, do not only see the manifestations of God’s thoughts in His heart—which obviously is far from a manifestation in the natural realm, which takes place in the plain—but they reach behind it and see the thoughts of God.